setheen/es2015-publish-template/examples/02_node_and_jspm/README.md

     - lodash

 ## Scenario
-Take a look at this image:
+Take a look at this image

 <p align="center">
     <img src="resources/jspm.png"/>
 </p>

 The key takeaway with this example is we are able to display intellisense module _"d.ts"_ declaration files within our IDE.
 For lodash, we can rely on the public _"typings"_ registry.
 Simple enough right?
 What about our own library project?